top of page

 (W)rites of Passage has been hosting successful workshops, catering to both regulars and newcomers, since 2014.
 If you'd like to take a workshop, work with Sarah Elizabeth Schantz, or find out more, please peruse the menu above.
 We feature online classes including a Seasonally-Inspired Creative Writing Workshop Series that meets four times a year; The Guest Author Series; Tarot Tuesday; Craft Seminars; one-on-one writing midwifery for writers; and Youth (W)rites!

-(W)rites of Passage both offers workshops in-person (usually at Sarah's home in East Boulder) or on Zoom.
-Workshop leader and (w)riting midwife, Sarah Elizabeth Schantz, has an MFA in Writing & Poetics, and is the author of the novel, Fig (Simon & Schuster 2015) and a chapbook, Down in the Water (Gesture Press, 2020).
-In addition to fiction, she writes the occasional lyrical essay or poem, and has been published in literary journals such as Hunger Mountain, Los Angeles Review, Third Coast, Midwestern Gothic, and more.
-Sarah also teaches for Lighthouse Writers Workshop in Denver (including for The Book Project) and for the MFA programs at Naropa University.
+(W)rites of Passage both offers workshops in-person or on Zoom.
+Workshop leader and (w)riting midwife, Sarah Elizabeth Schantz, has an MFA in Writing & Poetics, and is the author of the novel Fig (Simon & Schuster 2015) and a chapbook titled Down in the Water (Gesture Press, 2020).
+In addition to long form and short fiction, she writes the occasional lyric essay or poem, and has been published widely in literary journals such as Hunger Mountain, Los Angeles Review, Third Coast, Midwestern Gothic, and more.
+Sarah also teaches for Lighthouse Writers Workshop in Denver (including for The Post-Grad Book Project) and for the MFA program at Naropa University.

 Sarah's teaching style is akin to the work a midwife does when assisting someone in childbirth; her job is to inspire writers, to help them open the texts they hold within, and to trust their own process.
 She coaxes the writer into writing, and then she facilitates in the visionary process of re(vision).
-Author, Lidia Yuknavitch says, "The mistake is where the art is," and Sarah is equally interested in failure, and the potential to learn from it, to see what jumps forth when we go in to mend the wound; to see what happens when we experiment, when we get messy.
-She encourages writers to step outside their comfort zones into a space where they will beat their own personal best.
+Author, Lidia Yuknavitch says, "The mistake is where the art is," and Sarah is equally interested in failure, and the potential to learn from it, to see what jumps forth from the rupture when we return to mend the wound; to see what happens when we experiment, when we get messy.
+She encourages writers to step outside their comfort zones into the space of potential where they can grow and their art can as well.
 Just as Joseph Campbell believes in the power of myth, Sarah believes in the power of metaphor.
 She also believes in the need for ritual in writing and the necessity for writing rituals.
-Expect to dig deep: To wrap your hands around your own roots.
-To re-wild your imagination and expel your inner critic.
+Expect to dig deep, to wrap your hands around your own roots, to re-wild your imagination, to expel your inner critic and embrace the creative energies of your inner child.
 Again and again, we have witnessed the magic that happens in a collective writing space.
 We have also seen the magic blossom in the one-on-one mentorship Sarah offers.

 Experienced at teaching prose writers and poets alike, as well as writers working in different genres, Sarah can assist both the novice and the seasoned-writer.
-(W)rites of Passage has had the honor of working with award-winning novelists, widely-published poets, Pushcart Prize nominees, ground-breaking memoirists, well-established performance artists, writing professors, and those just beginning to give birth to words.
-One might worry that such a mix of writers working at so many different levels of craftspersonship, and in so many genres could be problematic, but we've found it doesn't have to be (furthermore, one writer can excel at one element of the craft and still need help with another).
-One of the best ways to learn anything is to teach it; the more "advanced" writers help the beginners by providing their own expertise, the process of doing so then reinforces such lessons for the person providing them.
-Furthermore, beginners bring fresh raw energy to the space and help re-awaken writers experiencing burn-out.
+(W)rites of Passage has had the honor of working with award-winning novelists, widely-published poets, Pushcart Prize nominees, ground-breaking memoirists, well-established performance artists, esteemed writing professors, and those just beginning to give birth to words.
+One might worry that such a mix of writers working at so many different levels of craftspersonship, and in so many branches of the literature could be problematic, but we've found it doesn't have to be (furthermore, one writer can excel at one element of the craft and still need help with another).
+One of the best ways to learn anything is to teach it; the more practiced writers help the beginners by providing their own expertise, a process that reinforces such lessons for the person providing them, and in turn the beginners bring raw energy to the space and help to re-awaken and revitalize writers experiencing burn-out.
 Finally, the key to good writing is watching and listening to the world.
-Diverse workshops serve as a micro-cosmos of the greater human experience.
+Diverse workshop communities serve as a micro-cosmos of the greater human experience.
 (W)rites of Passage workshops are designed to benefit everyone.
 We will meet you where you are.
 You only need to arrive and be willing.

 Sarah is available to work with you on an individual basis.
 If interested, click on the "MORE" button to find the tab for "OTHER SERVICES" or email her at writesofpassage13@gmail.com